Get to know the eight major theories of leadership

 Behavioural leadership theory categorises leadership styles into the following areas:

-• Opportunistic style leaders (OPP): Choose a leadership style based on situations
+• Opportunistic style leaders: choose a leadership style based on situations

 Participative theory